 - Connective tissue diseases such as lupus, scleroderma and polymyositis

 - Other diseases of the soft tissues, joints and muscles

 In addition to caring for patients at Lake Regional Arthritis and Rheumatism, Dr. Borden also oversees infusion treatments for her patients in Lake Regional Hospital’s Multiservices Department.
 Infusion therapy, also called intravenous or IV therapy, may be used to treat rheumatoid arthritis, psoriatic arthritis, osteoporosis and ankylosing spondylitis, an inflammatory back disease.
 To learn more about Dr. Borden, visit her Provider Bio page.

-In 2016, the National Committee for Quality Assurance (NCQA) recognized Lake Regional Orthopedics as a Patient-Centered Specialty Practice for its responsiveness to patients and medical colleagues, its cooperation and integration with other health care groups and its dedication to continuous improvement.
+In 2016, the National Committee for Quality Assurance (NCQA) recognized Lake Regional Rheumatology as a Patient-Centered Specialty Practice for its responsiveness to patients and medical colleagues, its cooperation and integration with other health care groups and its dedication to continuous improvement.